 The Graduate Program in Health Administration and Policy (GPHAP) program is a Program of Study.
-You must be accepted first to SSA and then by the individual Program of Study.
+You must be accepted first to SSA's Social Work and Social Welfare (SW) program and then by the individual Program of Study.
 Prospective students interested in the GPHAP Program must fill out an additional, online application that is due in early September.

 The Graduate Program in Health Administration and Policy (GPHAP) provides students with the interdisciplinary training needed to face various economic, ethical, and social issues in today’s complex health care environment.
 GPHAP has an impressive legacy of providing students with the preparation and competitive advantage they need to be leaders in the health care field by drawing on faculty from public policy, social work, and health studies and providing a range of activities beyond the core curriculum.
 Upon completing the interdisciplinary program requirements, students may earn either a Certificate in Health Administration and Policy or a Certificate in Health Administration and Policy with a concentration in Global Health.